Skip to content

 However, if the prosecution is unable to prove beyond a reasonable doubt that the crime was committed, you will be found not guilty.
 Therefore, as criminal defence lawyers, we will cross-examine the evidence provided by the prosecution team to cast doubt on its reliability.
 We also utilise various defence strategies in order to dismiss any allegations that are made against you.

 If you are facing charges of embezzlement, it is advised to seek the expertise of our criminal defence lawyers immediately due to the serious nature of the offence.
-At Benjamin Leonardo – The Defenders we have wealth of experience defending various criminal charges and are dedicated to achieving the best outcome possible.
+At Essere – The Defenders we have wealth of experience defending various criminal charges and are dedicated to achieving the best outcome possible.

 Call now for a confidential consultation.